gldeng/universe/formal_theory/formal_theory_innovation_en.md

 $$\frac{dE_Q}{dt} = -\frac{dE_C}{dt} = J_{QC}$$

-Where $J_{QC}$ is the innovation energy flow, representing the rate of innovation realization from quantum possibilities to classical implementation.
+Where $`J_{QC}`$ is the innovation energy flow, representing the rate of innovation realization from quantum possibilities to classical implementation.

 ## Collective Innovation and Entanglement Networks